nickytonline/www.nickyt.co/src/posts/how-i-review-pull-requests-44nl.md

 Things I look for:
 * logic errors
-* a language feature the person wasn't aware of
+* a language feature the person might not be aware of that can be used in the PR
 * leveraging existing utility functions in the codebase
 * tests
 * documentation